If you’re a trainee or early career teacher, you know how important it is to build your confidence and skills.

 What’s involved?

-What you do makes all the difference, as the pupil responds and changes their behaviour as you instruct them.
-You’ll practise different techniques in a safe space and get live, tailored feedback from an expert coach who will guide you to get the most from the session.
+You’ll practise the techniques in a safe space and get live, tailored feedback from an expert coach who will guide you to get the most from the session.

 How to take part

-- Take part entirely online, from anywhere, in just 30-45 minutes.
+- Take part entirely online, from anywhere, in a single session lasting just 30-45 minutes.
 You can even choose a date and time during the school holidays that suits you.

-- You don’t need any prior experience or resources to take part, except for a device to join the Zoom call.
-After the study is complete, you’ll get a £10 Amazon voucher.
+- You don’t need any prior experience or resources to take part, except for a laptop or desktop computer to join the Zoom call.
+After you take part, you’ll get a £20 Amazon voucher.

 Who can take part